LouisChen1992/SOAL_CLUSTER/README.md

 ------

 ### Anaconda
-Since the account type is not Administrator, it is easy to set up a local environment using [Anaconda](https://docs.anaconda.com/anaconda/).
+Since the account type is not Administrator, it is better to set up a local environment using [Anaconda](https://docs.anaconda.com/anaconda/).
 Anaconda is a package manager, an environment manager, a Python distribution, and a collection of over 1,000+ open source packages.
 It is free and easy to install.

 1. Download the Anaconda installer for Linux.
 ```